WhyseRabbit/WhyseRabbit.github.io/_posts/2020-07-28-learning-online.md

 ##### What does it take to be a good, great, or even excellent student?
 *Time*
 You can get the answers off your friends to pass that test, but just knowing the answer on a screen or sheet of paper doesn't give you *real-life, nitty-gritty, in-your-face **experience***.
 Struggling through new content and making mistakes is often the best way to learn. **Tim Chester**, a contributor to [*Mashable*](https://mashable.com/article/best-way-to-learn-language/), concurs with these observations; Chester appends that if you're going out of your way to learn something, you should make it fun.
 Don't get discouraged by your mistakes, laugh at them!
-Below are the most important metrics to gain a correct score:

 ##### The Good News And The Bad News
 As tradition dictates, I'll start with the bad news: Linear models do nothing at all to improve this model's performance.
 The validation data scores **68.60%** accuracy on a `LinearRegression` model, making it even worse than the baseline.